 Our contra dance is a community dance run by volunteers.
 Volunteers are the backbone of each dance series.
 Many people become more involved by volunteering to work the admissions table, bringing refreshments to share, sweeping the floor, or helping move chairs.
 Your involvement can be as simple as spreading the “word” about contra or putting up a flyer on a community bulletin board.

 Where else can I dance contra?

-For the most up-to-date information on all contra dances in Connecticut, we suggest you visit CTcontra.com and, while there, subscribe to the CT Contra Calendar.
+For the most up-to-date information on all contra dances in Connecticut, we suggest you sign up for Steve Holland’s CT Contra Calendar email list using the form below.
 The CONNtra CONNection is also a great resource.